lukasolsen/LogPulse/README.md

-# Logify
+# LogPulse

-Logify is a versatile logging library for JavaScript and TypeScript that offers a range of powerful features and customization options.
+LogPulse is a versatile logging library for JavaScript and TypeScript that offers a range of powerful features and customization options.
 It provides a flexible and intelligent logging solution to enhance application development and debugging.

 ## Key Features